Veteran Benefits for Alabama

 Burials and Memorials

-Please note that your preference regarding burial in a national cemetery and use of a headstone provided by VA should be documented and kept with your paperwork and medical records.
+Please note that your preference regarding burial in a national cemetery and using a headstone provided by VA should be documented and kept with your paperwork and medical records.
 Eligibility for interment in the State Veterans Cemetery follows National Cemetery Administration eligibility requirements.
-In general, Veterans discharged under conditions other than dishonorable and their spouses and dependent children are eligible (residency requirements exist).
-For spouses or dependent children, a fee will be charged on the day of interment.
+In general, Veterans discharged under conditions other than dishonorable, and their spouses and dependent children are eligible (residency requirements exist).
+A fee for spouses or dependent children will be charged on the day of interment.
 For Veterans, there is no cost.
 Spouses remain eligible even if they remarry.

 National Cemeteries include: